RheingoldRiver/mwcleric/README.md

 # MediaWiki Client Library for Editing and Revision In Code (MW CLERIC)

-River's tools for writing Python scripts for Leaguepedia / other Gamepedia esports wikis.
+River's tools for writing Python scripts for MediaWiki wikis, including the Fandom wiki farm.

 This library was originally known as `river_mwclient`, however I renamed it because it has grown beyond the scope of just being tools for myself into a full-fledged library with a lot of utilities that's useful for many people.
 Thanks to pcj for coming up with the excellent name.